felinira/magic-wormhole-protocols/file-transfer-protocol.md

 - Resumable transfers after a connection interruption
 - No need to build a temporary zip file; for both speed and space efficiency reasons.
 Also zip has a lot of other subtle limitations.
+- Allow for multiple transfer from both sides using a single connection

 The feature of sending text messages (without a transit connection), on the other hand, got removed.
+The only distinction between a file and a folder transfer is an optional directory/transfer name:

+- On transfers with multiple files, the presence of a name filed distinguishes between "transfer a folder" and "transfer multiple files".
+- On transfers with a single file, omitting that name TODO

 ### Basic protocol